-COMM 144 Exploring the Effects of Media on Young Children (.5)
+COMM 144 Exploring the Effects of Media on Young Children (.5) 1⁄2 hour lecture

-√2 hour lecture

-Note: Cross listed as CHDV 144
+Note: Cross listed as CHDV 144 Transfer acceptability: CSU

-Explores the effects of media consumption on children's social-emotional, physical, and cognitive development.
-Research behind the risks associated with television and computer use and popular culture saturation for young children.
-Techniques for addressing media consumption with children, parents and families.
+Explores the effects of media consumption on young children's social-emotional, physical, and cognitive development.
+Research behind the risks associated with television and computer use and popular culture saturation for young children, as well as benefits to development.
+Techniques for addressing media consumption with children, parents and families, and methods for effectively using media will be examined.